-I started college as an English major with a fascination for the natural world.
+I am a science writer and communicator.
+Several years ago, I started community college as an English major with a fascination for the natural world.
 When a biology class introduced me to the field of science writing and communication, I found a way to fuse my passion for books and writing with my interest in the sciences.
 After I started reading and reviewing popular science books, I realized I wanted to experience science and research for myself, so I transferred from community college to Oregon State University to study microbiology, where I am now.

 I have been a travel fellow with both the National Association of Science Writers (2018) and the New York Academy of Sciences (2017).
 I hold awards from the academy and the California Internship and Work Experience Association for my work promoting inclusiveness in STEM.
 I previously interned as a science writer for Purdue University News Service, and I hope to work as a science communicator for a research institution after college.
 You can read more about my background the other kinds of writing I do on my personal website, saraholson.net.
-I currently live in Corvallis with my partner Matthew, a physics major.
-We moved here from San Diego in 2017 and it was the best decision I’ve ever made.
+I live in Oregon with my fiancé, a physics major, after moving from Southern California.